Robingens1/Data-analytics-portfolio/Project-2-Supply-Chain-Sales-Intelligence/README.md

 ## 🏁 5.
 Conclusion
 The implementation of the **Supply Chain & Sales Intelligence System** demonstrates the business value of transforming siloed, unrefined datasets into an integrated analytics system.
 By establishing a robust data pipeline, this project successfully eliminated manual data entry anomalies, standardized regional metrics, and unified fragmented operational logs into a single master data layer.

+## 💡 6.
+Strategic Recommendations

+Based on the operational insights surfaced by the dashboard workspace, leadership should implement the following strategic supply chain adjustments:

+**Vendor Service Level Agreement (SLA) Renegotiation:** Procurement teams must prioritize re-negotiating turnaround timelines and contract terms with **Gamma Corp**.
+Their documented average delivery delay of **8.38 days** accounts for **516 high-priority stockout risks**, making them the primary source of supply chain friction.
+**Capital Reallocation via ABC Segmentation:** Operations should immediately reduce safety stock holding thresholds for **Class C** long-tail items.
+Liquidating or reducing orders on slow-moving inventory optimizes working capital, freeing up cash flow to fully back your high-velocity, high-margin **Class A** revenue lines.
+**Safety Stock Buffer Adjustments:** For Class A items with high seasonal demand variations (as clearly mapped on the trend chart), reorder point boundaries should be dynamically scaled up by **15%** during peak sales months to build a buffer and prevent costly revenue leakage from stockouts.